BioInforCore-BCI/Emma_scripts/README.md

 #### FASTQC.sh

--Runs FastQC on trimmed reads (R1/R2 files) produced using AGeNT_trimmer.sh.
+- Runs FastQC on trimmed reads (R1/R2 files) produced using AGeNT_trimmer.sh.

+#### Coverage_boxplots.r

+- For each sample, produces boxplots showing coverage for each target probe.
+- Uses output from AGeNT_LocatIt.sh